galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 ![Anndata format](../../images/tenx_anndata.svg "<code>AnnData</code> format stores a count matrix <code>X</code> together with annotations of observations (i.e. cells) <code>obs</code>, variables (i.e. genes) <code>var</code> and unstructured annotations <code>uns</code>.")

-This format is used by [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) ({% cite wolf2018scanpy %}), the tool suie for analyzing single-cell gene expression data that we will use in this tutorial.
+This format is used by [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) ({% cite wolf2018scanpy %}), the tool suite for analyzing single-cell gene expression data that we will use in this tutorial.
 So we need first to import the matrix and annotations of genes and cells into an `AnnData` object.

 > ### {% icon hands_on %} Hands-on: Transform matrix and all into AnnData object
 >